 This lighting system produces 2000 lumens of brightness—more than enough for kitchen tasks—and the light is diffused through a cover so that the brightness is uniform across your countertop.
 The under-cabinet bar lights can be installed with backing adhesive or affixed with screws.
 An LED system that is fully dimmable from 0 to 100 percent, it also has an on/off switch for optimal control.

-This under-cabinet LED lighting system of four light bars produces 800 lumens of brightness per bar.
-The thin, sturdy light bars can be connected directly, or linked through a cord for customizable coverage.
+This under-cabinet LED lighting system of three light bars that each produce 800 lumens of brightness per bar.
+The thin, sturdy light bars can be connected directly or linked through a cord for customizable coverage.
 They can be installed via peel-and-stick backing adhesive or by using screws.

 An affordable option for decorative under-cabinet lighting, the LE Under Cabinet Puck Light Kit includes six puck lights, each with an 8-foot cord that connects to a terminal box.
 This means the lights don’t have to be installed in a series, allowing you optimal customization.
 The 12-volt, low voltage puck lights mount easily with backing adhesive or screws and plug into your wall outlet through the terminal box.